Detailed Guide forGaming Dealers in San Diego County

 As a result of individuals attempting to make the dream of winning big at casinos a reality, there should continue to be job opportunities for Dealers.
 However, like many occupations, employment may be sensitive to fluctuations in the economy.

 In California, the number of Gaming Dealers is expected to grow slower than average growth rate for all occupations.
 Jobs for Gaming Dealers are expected to increase by 11.4 percent, or 2,000 jobs between 2014 and 2024.

-In San Diego County, the number of Gaming Dealers is expected to grow faster than average growth rate for all occupations.
-Jobs for Gaming Dealers are expected to increase by 20.8 percent, or 460 jobs between 2012 and 2022.
+In San Diego County, the number of Gaming Dealers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Gaming Dealers are expected to increase by 14.8 percent, or 340 jobs between 2014 and 2024.